MIMBCD-UI/prototype-assertive-proactive/README.md

 2.3.1.
 Inside the project folder:

 ```
-cd prototype-lesion-bbs/
+cd prototype-assertive-proactive/
 ```

 2.3.2.
-If you have already run the DICOM Server on a [previous section](https://github.com/mida-project/prototype-lesion-bbs#dicom-server), please jump to the **2.3.3.** point, otherwise do:
+If you have already run the DICOM Server on a [previous section](#dicom-server), please jump to the **2.3.3.** point, otherwise do:

 ```
 npm run dicom-server